jcampanile/flappybird/README.md

 <h1>flappybird</h1>
 my js flappy bird game, a heavily modified version of <a href="https://github.com/nebez/">nebez's</a> floppy bird game.
-I modified it to be like the original app, with some little changes.
+I modified it to be like the original app.
 <h2>some big changes made</h2>
 <ul>
 <li>many images removed or replaced</li>